 A lot of people think that being a good closer is something that you are either naturally good at or you aren’t.
 In other words, based on your personality and how you deal with the prospect when it is time for them to purchase will determine how well you are able to consistently close.

-We don’t agree with this as we think that there are a number of things that you can do and ask throughout the entire sales process that impact how good of a closer you are and we outline those in this webinar recording of “How to Immediately Become a Better Closer.”
+We don’t agree with this as we think that there are a number of things that you can do and ask throughout the entire sales process that impact how good of a closer you are and we outline those in this webinar recording of “.”